 Radio Mercury and Southern Sound shared some of their programmes during the early days including the Timbo Show in the evenings.
 This was a madcap show aimed mainly at young teenagers but was listened to by all ages!
 Timbo (Tim Lloyd) alternated presenting the show for about six months at a time swapping from Southern Sound to Mercury.
 He continued doing that for a few years before helping with the launch of BBC Essex.
 Three pieces of production music where alternated to fill in at the end of the commercial breaks as the length of break on each station would never match.
 You can hear those tracks on our audio page as well as Timbo's own jingles done by various people including the Back Room Boys in Brighton.
 And who can forget the sound effects for the quiz questions.
 Does the "Screaming Loo" ring any bells?
 Click here to see the Timbo Poster.

-Towards the end of 1985 a plan to group ILR stations together and BBC local stations together meant a change in the FM frequency.
-Mercury moved from 103.6 to 102.7 FM.
+A plan to group ILR stations together and BBC local stations together meant a change in the FM frequency.
+On the 22nd October 1985, Mercury moved from 103.6 to 102.7 FM.

 In 1990, Radio Mercury invested heavily in A.I.R.
 (Airport Information Radio).
 This was an AM station providing Flight & Travel News for passengers arriving by car at London's Heathrow & Gatwick Airports.
 The station didn't last for very long as it suffered from a lack of advertising and audience figures gauged inaccurately.
 For more information on A.I.R. please click here.

 On Radio Mercury, some of the original jingles were used along side some new "Your Kind of Music" cuts during the early 1990's when they joined with County Sound (Guildford).
 See our County Sound info page for more details.
 At this time Mercury's AM service became County Sound Radio with TM Century jingles.